A bad run for gold and silver markets this summer is dimming hopes for the metals to be able to finish out the year with some good gains.

 Fed Searching for Excuses to Halt Rate Hikes, Resume Easing

 Powell must have been happy to read last week’s jobs report.
 It showed the official unemployment rate increased to 3.7% in August (from 3.5% the prior month).

 While still low historically, the unemployment rate as calculated by the Labor Department fails to account for millions of people who are currently out of work.

-For example, it excludes “discouraged” workers who have been out of a job for too long (such as those who left the labor force in 2020 when pandemic hit).
-It also fails to include part-time and gig economy workers who are seeking, but cannot find, full-time employment.
+For example, it excludes “discouraged” workers who have been out of a job for too long (such as those who left the labor force in 2020 when the pandemic hit).
+It also fails to include part-time and gig economy workers who are seeking, but cannot find full-time employment.

 An Alternate Unemployment rate calculated by John Williams of ShadowStats shows that in August, 24.6% of Americans were jobless.

 Job seekers are likely to face tougher times ahead, especially if the nascent recession (not yet acknowledged by government statisticians) worsens.

 The latest jobs data has investors now anticipating the Fed will scale back its rate-hiking plans at its next policy meeting later this month.
 The worse things get for the economy, the more Jerome Powell and the company will pivot toward looser monetary policy.

 A more dovish Fed will likely coincide with a peak in U.S. dollar strength on foreign exchange markets and a rally in contra-dollar assets such as precious metals.